willdfonseca/fia2020/README.md

 Ms. Word templates are also being constructed and soon will be also available.

 > The basic text (in brazilian portuguese) as well the LaTeX template
-> were created by Prof. Will D'Andrea Fonseca.
+> were developed by Prof. Will D'Andrea Fonseca.

 ##   :books: Modelos oficiais para o congresso FIA 2020